 This 16-hour Wilderness First Aid course is designed to prepare students to respond to medical emergencies, treat injuries and illnesses, and improvise solutions with the items they carry.
 WFA courses are designed to meet the needs of individuals who are responsible for the medical care of others in a wilderness setting, people who work in remote settings and recreationalists who want to be prepared in the case of an emergency.

 Service is an integral part of the Outward Bound curriculum.
 Students are encouraged to practice service to the environment in the form of leaving campsites cleaner than they found them and practicing Leave No Trace ethics throughout the expedition.
 Woven into the curriculum fabric are lessons emphasizing compassion and service.
 Students gain an appreciation and desire to help and understand others without the expectation of personal gain.
 Additionally, students have a structured opportunity to put giving back into action through two days of community service that is an integral part of their course.
+Service will take place in Minnesota and Texas.
 Service in Texas is designed to offer as much interaction with local people as possible, as a way of exchanging cultural awareness.
 The specific type of service project depends upon the structure of the course and local needs and opportunities.
-Service projects could include helping paint and clean in a border town or working in a local wilderness area.
+Service projects could include helping paint and clean in a border or nearby town or working in a local wilderness area.